C++ Conditions

 Nested If-Else Statements

-Nested if-else statements in C++ allow for the execution of different blocks of code based on multiple conditions.
-This allows for more complex decision-making in programs.
-The syntax for nested if-else statements is as follows:
+Nested if-else statements in C++ allow for the execution of different blocks of code based on multiple conditions, enabling more complex decision-making in programs.

 if (condition1) {